jacob-keller/L0G-101086/README.md

 duration when formatting the encounters.
 If the value is not set, it will default to true.

+##### publish_encounters

+An optional configuration setting that can be used to enable publishing all encounters, including non-successful encounters for a given guild.
+Set to "none" to disable publishing any encounters for this guild.
+Set to "failed" to only publish failed encounters for this guild.
+Set to "succesful" to only publish successful encounters for this guild.
+Set to "all" to publish all encounters to this guild.
+The default value is "successful"

 ##### simpleArcParse

 The simpleArcParse utility is written in C++ so depends on a C++ compiler.